Care of Crystals

 After you wear pearls, just wipe them off with a soft cloth or chamois, which may be dry or damp.
 This will prevent dirt from accumulating and keep perspiration, which is slightly acidic, from eating away at the pearl nacre.
 You can even use a drop of olive oil on the cloth to help maintain their luster.

-If pearls have not been kept clean and are very dirty, they can be cleaned by your jeweler or they can be cleans using special pearl cleaner.
-Pearl Oasis sells pearl-safe jewelry cleaner.
-Be careful using other types of jewelry cleaner or soap.
-Some liquid soaps, such as Dawn, can damage pearls.
+If pearls have not been kept clean and are very dirty, they can be cleaned carefully using water and a very mild soap.
+Some liquid soap can damage pearls.
 Pay attention to the areas around the drill holes where dirt may tend to collect.
+Use a damp cloth.
+Do not immerse your pearls.

 After washing your pearls, lay them flat in a moist kitchen towel to dry.
 When the towel is dry, your pearls should be dry.